How to Determine the Value of a Business

 Businesses are actually valued by very specific methodologies and there are a number of industry certifications for analysts trained and certified in Business Valuation.
 The most common professional designations for valuation analysts are CVA (Certified Valuation Analyst), ASA (Accredited Senior Appraiser), CBA (Certified Business Appraiser), and ABV (Accredited in Business Valuation).
 Many professional Business Brokers have had formal training in business valuation from organizations like CABB (California Association of Business Brokers) or the IBBA (International Business Broker Association) which offer a number of classes in recasting financial statements and business valuation.

 A formal third party Business Valuation typically ranges from $2,500 to over $5,000 or even $10,000 depending on the purpose of the valuation.
 For example valuations for divorces or related to litigation are much more extensive and hence more expensive.
-Basic third party valuations for smaller businesses can be obtained for around $1,750.
-Most professional Business Brokers, including our firm, offer free Market Value Reports.
+Basic third party valuations for smaller businesses can be obtained for around $2,500.
+Most professional Business Brokers, including our firm, offer free Market Value Reports for prospective clients.

 So what’s the difference between a “Market Value Report” and a formal third party valuation?
 Many Market Value Reports are very basic and do not include an in depth review of the businesses financial statements.
 At Pacific Business Sales our Market Value Report is comprehensive.
 We recast the last 3 years financial statements following CABB and IBBA guidelines, use Peercomps business valuation software to obtain relevant comparable sales data, and use the Peercomps valuation software to calculate an accurate Market Value based the Market Data Approach (comps) and the Income Approach (discounted future cash flow model).
 This results in an accurate data driven business value.